FDoKE/opengl-ffm/README.md

 # Description

-With new FFM Api in Java 18 there are a lot of possibilities of direct usage of native libraries.
+With new FFM Api in Java 22 there are a lot of possibilities of direct usage of native libraries.
 This project uses OPENGL/GLFW dll's to open a window and draw a triangle.
-It's raw and should not be concerned as the proper way of using it (but I will try to improve it).
+It's raw and should not be concerned as the proper way of using it.

-## Caution
+## Changelog

-The FFM Api feature is in incubator state, and I don't know when it will make to release, so this code probably will break one day.
+- ### 07.11.2025
+    - Updated code to finalized FFM api in Java 22.